 This opportunity is open to all emerging and aspiring authors living in Canada who have not yet published a full-length book or had a professional production.
-We especially encourage submissions from underrepresented groups.
+We especially encourage participation from underrepresented groups.

-Selected authors will be invited to participate in a virtual workshop where they can read passages from their work and get personalized and group feedback.
-As authors and educators, we are committed to creating a safe and inclusive space for writers to share their writing and ideas.
-We expect all workshop participants to be respectful of each other and to express ideas and opinions in a polite and constructive manner.
+As authors and educators, we are committed to creating a safe and inclusive space for writers to share their questions, comments, and ideas.
+We expect all event participants to be respectful of each other and to express ideas and opinions in a polite and constructive manner.
 Anyone not adhering to this will be removed from our virtual meeting space.